-This course includes the study of inequalities; absolute value; functions and functional notation; quadratic equations (in two variables); sketching conic sections and rational functions; theory of equations; general forms of conic sections; induction, including the binomial theorem, an introduction to analytic geometry and its proofs, and an introduction to limits and continuity
+This course includes the study of inequalities; absolute value; functions and functional notation; quadratic equations (in two variables); sketching conic sections and rational functions; theory of equations; general forms of conic sections; induction, including the binomial theorem, an introduction to analytic geometry and its proofs, and an introduction to limits and continuity.

-250 SINGLE VARIABLE CALCULUS I UC, CSU, Associate Degree Applicable Prerequisite: MATH 151 or equivalent.
+250 SINGLE VARIABLE CALCULUS I

+UC, CSU, Associate Degree Applicable Prerequisite: MATH 151 or equivalent.
+Lecture: Minimum 64 hours per semester

-Study of relations and functions, introduction to limits and continuity, derivatives of algebraic and trigonometric functions, applications of the derivatives including maxima and minima, graphing relations and functions, related rates, and integrals of algebraic and trigonometric functions, and applications of integrals.
+The study of relations and functions, limits and continuity, derivatives of algebraic, trigonometric, implicit, exponential, logarithmic, and inverse trigonometric functions.
+Applications of the derivatives include maxima and minima, graphing relations and functions, and related rates.
+The curriculum also includes Rolle's Theorem, and the mean value theorem.

-251 SINGLE VARIABLE CALCULUS II UC, CSU, Associate Degree Applicable Prerequisite: MATH 250 or equivalent.
+251 SINGLE VARIABLE CALCULUS II

+UC, CSU, Associate Degree Applicable Prerequisite: MATH 250 or equivalent.
 Lecture: Minimum 64 hours per semester